ExplorViz-Archive/jenkins-plugin/README.md

 # jenkins-plugin

-Run ExplorViz as a build step or pipeline stage in Jenkins CI.
+Use ExplorViz from within Jenkins CI.

 ## Building